CANDY-LINE/candy-red/README.md

 * publish local Node-RED nodes in this project to npm repository

 ## Revision History
+* 2.x
+  - Add a new feature to setup the default flow when user flow file is missing
+  - Enable to pretty flow file format by default
+  - Enable node-red-contrib-moment v2.0.0 by default for better date/time operation

 * 2.5.0
   - Bump up Node-RED version to v0.14.5
   - Enable node-red-dashboard v2.0.0 by default